San Francisco-based tax attorney, Steve Moskowitz, reveals how investors can get the new tax code to work for them.

 SAN FRANCISCO, California (May 16, 2018) – As a commercial real estate or short-term rental owner, your primary concern is managing, maintaining, and growing your investment.
 Did you know that the new tax law could reward you for doing so?
 Recent changes set in motion by the new Tax Cuts and Jobs Act means a brighter outlook for commercial real estate owners and investors.
 If you took (or are considering) any of the following actions this year, you may be able to benefit big:

 The tax attorneys at Moskowitz LLP are a valuable resource to help you uncover the opportunities that come with the new tax law.
-For more than three decades, the highly experienced, knowlegable tax attorneys at Moskowitz LLP have advised hundreds of businesses, individuals and real estate investors through the complexities of the changing tax codes, with the goal of creating a tax advantaged investment.
+For more than three decades, the highly experienced, knowledgeable tax attorneys at Moskowitz LLP have advised hundreds of businesses, individuals, and real estate investors through the complexities of the changing tax codes, with the goal of creating a tax-advantaged investment.
 They are ready to help you strategically navigate the new tax law so you can benefit the most.
-Visit www.MoskowitzLLP.com to learn more or call their office today at 415-394-7200.

 About Moskowitz LLP:

 Tax attorney, Steve Moskowitz founded what would become Moskowitz LLP over 30 years ago, a tax law firm offering clients a full variety of services that include domestic, civil, international, and criminal tax law representation, tax planning, and tax preparation of current and delinquent tax returns.
-Having practiced as a CPA before becoming a tax attorney and also working for a “Big 8” (now “Big 4”) firm, as well as teaching tax, law and accounting at the nation’s most prestigious universities, Steve has served as an expert legal analyst for top media outlets, where he appears daily on the radio and weekly on TV.
+Having practiced as a CPA before becoming a tax attorney and also working for a “Big 8” (now “Big 4”) firm, as well as teaching tax, law, and accounting at the nation’s most prestigious universities, Steve has served as an expert legal analyst for top media outlets, where he appears daily on the radio and weekly on TV.
 Steve knows his profession inside and out, and his message is simple: Don’t go it alone against the IRS.
 Passionate about helping clients navigate the complex intricacies of tax law, Steve practices as the founding partner of Moskowitz LLP in San Francisco, overseeing a growing team of accomplished tax attorneys and accountants.
-Visit www.MoskowitzLLP.com or call 415-394-7200 for valuable tax resources, more information about legal services and to request a tax consultation.
+Contact us today.